BinarCode/laravel-restify/UPGRADING.md

 If you rely on `sync` being able to remove rows regardless of `canDetach`, either drop `canDetach` from that field or make its callback return `true` for the ids you expect `sync` to keep removing.

+### Auth routes are throttled by named, per-action rate limiters

+`register`, `login`, `verifyEmail`, `forgotPassword` and `resetPassword` used to all share Laravel's default `throttle:6,1` bucket, keyed by `domain|ip` - so hitting the limit on one auth route throttled every other auth route from the same IP too, and every email attempting `login` shared one bucket per IP.

+Each route now has its own named limiter, registered via `RateLimiter::for()` in `RestifyApplicationServiceProvider::boot()`: `restify.register`, `restify.login`, `restify.verify`, `restify.forgotPassword`, `restify.resetPassword`. `login`,
+`forgotPassword` and `resetPassword` key on the request's `email` input plus the IP (`Str::lower($email).'|'.$ip`), so a client exhausting its limit for one email is not throttled when it retries with a different email. `register` and `verifyEmail` still key on the IP alone.
+All five keep the same 6/minute default.

+Restify only registers a limiter under a name your app hasn't already defined (`RateLimiter::limiter($name) === null`), so an app-defined `RateLimiter::for('restify.login', ...)` is never overridden, regardless of which provider boots first.
+If you published the route stubs (`php artisan restify:auth`), re-publish them or manually change `throttle:6,1` to the matching `throttle:restify.<action>` on each route - the package provider registers the limiters regardless of whether the published stubs use them, so leaving old stubs in place still throttles, just on the old shared 6,1 bucket.